sundeepbassi/djangopetblog/README.md

 Shanti is also an artist and chose the colour scheme for the blog.
 She wanted to contrast the colour for the heading against the simple white background to create interest for the users and to make the blog look more welcoming.
 The individual blog card posts were also given a hint of light blue background so that they would be recognised as blog postcards.
 Shanti liked the pink navigation bar as she felt it was warm and welcoming.

 #### Typography
 The font used for the blog is Poppins from google fonts.
-We felt that this font looked very stylish and with further research realised this font added simplicity and easy readability for the user.
+We felt that this font looked very stylish and with further research we realised this font added simplicity and easy readability for the user.

 [SmartBug My favourite fonts right now](https://www.smartbugmedia.com/blog/design-trends-fonts#:~:text=Poppins%20is%20geometric%20in%20style,to%20improve%20readability%20and%20style.)